YeRen123455/SIRST-Quantization-Deployment/README.md

 This is the deployable APK file of the method in our paper "Mixed-Precision Network Quantization for Single-frame Infrared Small Target Segmentation".
 The reader can easily achieve single-frame infrared small target segmentation on android-based mobile device (e.g., (a) Huawei-M20 with Kyrin810, (b) Realme X7 with Dimensity 800U, (c) Xiaomi 8L with Snapdragon 660).

 #### This APK is trained with ResUnet on the NUAA-SIRST dataset.
-More edge-device deployable software will comming soon.
+More edge-device deployable softwares are comming soon.
 Please keep following our repository.

 ![outline](Pipeline.png)